petra-viola/wortsalat/README.md

 Continued testing and refinement of the library will be crucial for long-term effectiveness.
 Additionally, user feedback is highly encouraged to enhance the library's capabilities and address specific needs.

+### To Dos

+- code examples
+- new wordlists
+- find new name
+- github actions that push te library to pip

 ## Contributors

 - [petra-viola]